 What’s A Nose Cone and How Do They Stop Snoring?

 Nose cones are typically made from a soft plastic or silicone material and are made in a number of different shapes.
-Some, such as Mute or WoodyKnows are a clip style that fit inside of the nose and are designed with rings that expand the nostril out and open.
+Some, such as Mute or WoodyKnows is a clip style that fit inside of the nose and is designed with rings that expand the nostril out and open.
 The advantage of the clip style is that it takes up very little room in the nostril which allows for a greater volume of air to flow unobstructed.

-Then there are the basket style vents which are typically cylinder shaped or cone shaped.
+Then there are the basket style vents which are typically cylinder shaped or cone-shaped.
 These are usually larger in size in comparison to the clip style which can be counterproductive as they consume a bit of space within the nostril and restrict airflow.
 One advantage of this style of nose cone is that they are easy to find and relatively inexpensive.

 The last type is not actually a clip or cone but rather a flexible strip that fits on the outside of the nose and dilates the nostrils by attaching to the outside of the nostril and actually pulling it open using a spring-like action.
-The most well known brand of nasal strips is Breathe Right.
+The most well-known brand of nasal strips is Breathe Right.
 Of the three types, nasal strips are the least obstructive because they fit on the outside of the nose and do not cause any resistance.
 The downside to using nasal strips to dilate the nostrils is that they are disposable and must be replaced every night.
 Also, attaching them to the face that is not completely free of oil and dirt, as a clean surface is necessary to ensure proper adhesion and functioning.